stanwu/host-vaultwarden-ozqia9/README.md

 ./run.sh
 ```

-you got a temporary teamwork password manager now.
+you would got a temporary teamwork password manager now.

+### Advantages of Using This Temporary Password Vault

+1. Temporary service allows immediate setup for temporary projects without the need for complex server configuration.
+2. It is not always online, only activated when needed.
+3. Automatically destroys itself after use, but you can export the passwords if necessary.